An outlier is an extremely high or extremely low value in the dataset. Let’s look at some data and see how this works. I have a list of Prices.

-The first array contains the list of row numbers and second array respective column numbers, which mean z have a Z-score higher than 3.
+The first array contains the list of row numbers and the second array respective column numbers, which mean z has a Z-score higher than 3.

 Now we want to remove outliers and clean data.
 This can be done with just one line code as we have already calculated the Z-score.

 The IQR measure of variability is based on dividing a data set into quartiles called the first, second, and third quartiles; and they are denoted by Q1, Q2, and Q3, respectively.

 - Q1 is the middle value in the first half.

 - Q2 is the median value in the set.

 - Q3 is the middle value in the second half.